JamieDixon/GraphViz-C-Sharp-Wrapper/README.md

 var getStartProcessQuery = new GetStartProcessQuery();
 var getProcessStartInfoQuery = new GetProcessStartInfoQuery();
-var registerLayoutPluginCommand = new RegisterLayoutPluginCommand();
+var registerLayoutPluginCommand = new RegisterLayoutPluginCommand(getProcessStartInfoQuery, getStartProcessQuery);

 // GraphGeneration can be injected via the IGraphGeneration interface